Eggless Banana Bread

 Now add 250g of self-raising flour to the bowl, along with 1 teaspoon of cinnamon and 125ml of soy milk.
 Stir it in until well combined and you should end up with a smooth, slightly thick batter.

-It’s important to use self-raising flour in order to allow the banana bread to rise.
+It’s important to use self-raising flour in order to allow your vegan banana bread to rise.
 If you don’t have self-raising flour where you are, you can use equal amounts of plain flour and add 2 teaspoons of baking powder plus 1/4 teaspoon of baking soda to the recipe instead.

 I recommend using organic, unsweetened soy milk as I find it produces the best results and it’s what I test all of my recipes with.
 However, if you cannot have soy or don’t want to use it, I recommend using oat milk instead, rather than almond milk which is a little less absorbent.